-Tanak Foundations-Concepts in Ruth-Part 1
+Tanak Foundations-Concepts in Ruth-Chapter 1

 This is a clear teaching about the role of Yeshua as Messiah in the second redemption, as does all the Scriptures (Psa 40.7; John 5.39-47; Luke 24.27).
 We will look at this book closely because it is full of teaching that will help us understand this redemption, and we will look at phrases and words that allude to different concepts.
 The goal is to have you understand this book in a deeper way and to have you understand the second redemption through Yeshua.